GiseleN523/WordCloudGenerator/README.md

 The main logic of our program was written using Javascript, but our website interface was written in HTML and CSS, as well as using Python’s Flask module.
 Our interface allows for file input and copy/paste raw text input.

 Our code is modularized so that our basic word cloud generator functionality can be used on its own without the interface, if a user wanted to, for example, import it into [Observable Notebooks](observablehq.com).
 In order to import our code into Observable, we had to learn how to make sure it met the Asynchronous Module Definition (AMD) specification, a specific organizational format that is required by Observable.
-You can see an example of our code being used in Observable [here](https://observablehq.com/d/95aef5d4b44603b7).